scottwedge/coding-refresher/README.md

 # coding-refresher

 This repo is made for staying in touch with coding and be ready to solve coding problems and crack interviews any time, anywhere.
+This repo will mainly focus on three languages `Ruby`, `JavaScript` and `Python`.

+> Disclaimer : There is no reason for choosing these three languages except personal interest.

 ## General rules of coding